 This product is indicated as a general supplement where a deficiency of any of the ingredients exists.

 If you suffer from a chronic medical condition consult your healthcare practitioner before using this product.
 Women and individuals with hormone-dependent illnesses such as endometriosis, uterine fibroids, or cancers of the breast, ovaries, uterus or prostate, pregnant and breastfeeding should avoid using Trichotin DHT Inhibitor.
-If you suffer from a heart condition, use this product under the supervision of your healthcare practitioner.
-Diabetics should only use this product under the supervision of their healthcare practitioner.
+If you are a diabetic or suffer from a heart condition, use this product only under the supervision of your healthcare practitioner.

 Keep out of reach of children.